prakharbansal16/prakharbansal16.github.io/_pages/Projects.md

 **Description**: <br/>
  - Studied the properties of elementary particles, their classification schemes and their interactions with the help of Feynman Diagrams and the Conservation Laws  governing these interactions

- - Learnt about Noether's theorem and some fundamentals of group theory focusing mainly on Lie Groups and explored properties of certain lie groups like SU(n), SO(n) and SL(n,$\mathbb{C}$)
+ - Learnt about Noether's theorem and some fundamentals of group theory focusing mainly on Lie Groups and explored properties of certain lie groups like SU(n), SO(n) and SL(n, $\mathbb{C}$ )

  -  Looked into Flavor Symmetry to understand Quark Models like baryon decuplets and meson nonets by studying the combinations of up, down and strange quarks to form mesons and baryons